-Passport, Visa, and Sealed Immigrant Packet - We will place your immigrant visa on a page in your passport.
+Passport, Visa, and Sealed Immigrant Packet (including for Fiancé(e) K Visas)- We will place your immigrant visa on a page in your passport.
 Please review your visa to make sure there are no spelling errors.
 We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
 Do not open this envelope.
-You must carry it with you; do not put it in your checked luggage.
+You must carry it with you.
+Do not put it in your checked luggage.
 If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.

 USCIS Immigrant Fee - All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
 This fee is for processing your residency status and printing your Permanent Resident Card.
-The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a K visa.
+The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a fiancé(e) (K) visa.

-When You Should Travel - You must enter the United States before the expiration date on your visa, which is usually six months from the date of printing.
+When You Should Travel - You must enter the United States before the expiration date on your visa, which is usually six months from the date you completed the medical exam.
 Your visa cannot be extended and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
-Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.
+Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their actual 21st birthday to avoid losing their immigrant status.